-- Carefully examine the table extension pieces to determine which is for the right hand side and which is for the left hand side. - Remove the socket headed screws (Fig. 17) from the table using the hex key provided. - Position the relevant Extension piece onto the table and secure it into its service position using the socket headed screws. - · Repeat for the second Extension piece.
+- Remove the socket headed screws (Fig. 15) from the table using the hex key provided. - Position the relevant Extension piece onto the table and secure it into its service position using the socket headed screws. - Repeat for the second Extension piece.